 Step 4: Configure Conditions, Validators, and Post Functions

 - Validators: Enforce rules (e.g., a developer must fill out the “Fix Version” field before resolving).
+Validators can also require that the QA team is involved in certain transitions to maintain quality standards.

 Step 5: Link Your Workflow with a Project